Parsley

 Parsley Flowers:

-Sowing Parsley Seeds.
+Planting Parsley Seeds.

 Another common companion for parsley is lettuce.
 Another early producer, lettuce will be harvested just as the parsley is taking hold providing the gardener with a much more efficient use of their garden space.
+That said, once the parsley is established, lettuce is not a good parsley companion plant.

-Cultivation.
+Parsley Cultivation.

 Conduct your first thinning around May to space plants two inches apart.
 When they begin crowding, harvest each second plant.

-Harvest leaves as needed to flavor your cooking or cut up to half the leaves just above soil level.
-Parsley leaves are a favorite place for black swallowtail butterflies to lay their eggs, look for striped caterpillars prior to cutting the leaves.
+Harvest parsley leaves as needed to flavor your cooking or cut up to half the leaves just above soil level.
+Cutting parsley should also stimulate your plant’s growth.

-Harvesting Fresh Parsley.
+Harvesting Parsley.

 It is common for gardeners to divide their parsley plants into three parts so as to have a succession of cuttings.
 Once the plants have been cut, it usually takes about three weeks for a new crop of leaves to grow and mature.
 Larger overall yields will be achieved if only fully matured leaves are cut and the under-developed leaves are left to continue growing.